What is the Growth Accounting Equation?

 - gA is TFP (Total Factor Productivity) growth

 - gL is labor force growth or population growth

 Here, growth rates can be positive or negative.
-Hence, the equation can also be used to analyze a decline in real GDP in addition to an increase in real GDP.
-However, the growth rate of technology is very difficult to accurately measure using the equation because of ambiguity.
+Hence, the equation can also be used to analyze a decline in real GDP as well as an increase in real GDP.
+However, one problem with the formula is that the growth rate of technology is very difficult to accurately measure.
 Its calculation generally depends on the discretion of the accountant.

 Capital to Labor Ratio

 In the growth accounting equation, the component “(change in k)/k” represents the capital to labor ratio.
 The capital to labor ratio is the ratio of total capital available per one unit of labor.
-The ratio indicates the extent of capital intensiveness of an economy.
+The ratio indicates the extent of capital intensiveness (commonly referred to as capital deepening) of an economy.
 It shows if the economy is capital-intensive, which basically means the use of more capital and less labor, or labor-intensive, which means the use of more hands-on labor, and less capital.
 Usually, developed countries, or countries with prosperous economic growth, are more capital-intensive, whereas poor, or developing countries, are generally more labor-intensive.